 There's no single "correct" way to manage a betting bankroll.
 Professional bettors use different models depending on their edge, risk tolerance, and betting style.
 Here are the main approaches and when each one makes sense.

-Flat betting means every bet is the same size—usually 1-3% of your total bankroll.
+Flat betting means every bet is the same size, usually 1-3% of your total bankroll.
 You don't adjust based on confidence, odds, or how strong you think the play is.
 Every bet gets the same amount.
+For the fundamentals on what percentage to use, see our unit sizing guide.

 Simple to implement.
 No need to estimate your edge on individual bets.
 Prevents overbetting on plays you're overconfident about.
 Works well for bettors who aren't good at distinguishing between strong plays and weak plays.